 Before importing a new shape, set the following as required to suit the requirements of your design and the shape being imported:

-The Units - set in the Other section of the Properties panel in Board mode.
+The Units - set the units as required in the Other section of the Properties panel in Board mode. ( show image )

-The Grid - set in the Grid Manager section of the Properties panel in Board mode.
+The Grid - double-click on the Global Board Snap Grid and set it as required in the Grid Manager section of the Properties panel in Board mode. ( show image )?

 The Origin - For a new PCB the default location for the user-definable origin is at the absolute origin, the bottom left of the workspace.
 Select Edit » Origin » Set from the main menus then click to define the location of the user-definable origin, for example, the bottom left corner of the current board shape.
 It helps to set this to suit the location of the origin in the incoming outline.

-When the Open button is clicked the Import from AutoCAD dialog will open (as shown in the second image on this page).
+When the Open button is clicked the Import from AutoCAD dialog will open. ( show image )

 Set the Scale, Default Line Width and Layer Mappings as required then click OK.

 Each DXF/DWG object will be mapped to an object and will be displayed in the workspace.

 Make the mechanical layer that holds the board shape objects the active layer, then select all objects on that layer (Edit » Select » All on Layer).